That Time Aerosmith Remade ‘Walk This Way’ With Run-D.M.C.

 “I went through my whole album collection looking for a song that Run-D.M.C. could do that would point out the relationship between hip-hop and other kinds of music,” Rubin told VH1. “‘Walk This Way’ had a familiar rock sensibility to it, but at the same time, with very little change, would function as a hip-hop song.”

-At first, Run-D.M.C. were less than enthused with Rubin’s idea.
+At first, Run-D.M.C. weren’t excited by Rubin’s idea.
 They were familiar with “Walk This Way”‘s irrepressible beat, but they initially didn’t know how they could fashion the cut into their style.
 “We heard … hillbilly gibberish,” McDaniels later recalled, making reference to singer Steven Tyler‘s rapid-fire vocal on the original song.
 “Me and Run thought [label head] Russell [Simmons] and Rick were trying to ruin us.”

 In order to appease Simmons and Rubin, Run-D.M.C. cut what they admitted was a weak version of the track.
 “We didn’t want to do the record,” McDaniels said.
 “Eight hours later, we get a call to come back to the studio.
 We walk in, and Joe Perry is playing his riff, Steven Tyler is in the booth doing the lyrics.
 Me and Run knew we had to step our game up.
 Jay was like, ‘Yo, don’t think of the record as ‘Steven Tyler and Joe Perry’s record,’ think of those lyrics as Run-D.M.C. lyrics.’
 So we went in the booth and that went so good that Steven said, ‘Yo, let me get in with y’all’.”